-Heading Out Aneesha Kumra
+Heading Out Aneesha K

-Short Hills, NJ
+Aneesha Kumra Short Hills, NJ

 I don't speed, I don't drink and drive, and I definitely haven't hit anyone with wine bottles.
 I get up at six o'clock every day, I make my own breakfast, I read, then I have lunch.
 After lunch, I would take walks and visit the garden.
-At I try not to hold on to any hope.

-I'm not feeling very well right now, it might be because of the side effects of the medication.

-I really, really miss you.
-Has Matt grown taller again?
-I miss you both.

-~~~~

-October 25, 1995

-Dear Linda,

-He visited again today.
-He finally spoke about you.
+At five o'clock in the evening, I would go and visit the flowers that I'd gardened.